Has Avro Energy Gone Bust? Supplier FAQ

-Created in 2012 and starting to trade in December 2015, Avro Energy is a new supplier that aims to offer cheap and simplistic energy.
-Founder Jake Brown wanted to create an alternative to the "Big Six" energy suppliers in the UK, therefore setting up a company that cut out the jargon and put an end to high prices.
+Created in 2012 and starting to trade in December 2015, Avro Energy aims to offer cheap and simplistic energy.
+Founder Jake Brown wanted to create an alternative to the "Big Six" energy suppliers in the UK by setting up a company that cut out the jargon and put an end to high prices.
 As Jake himself stated:

 So far, this strategy has seemed to work.
-Thanks to its ‘different approach to simplistic supply’, the supplier had amassed 70,000 customers by the end of 2016.
+Thanks to its ‘different approach to simplistic supply’, the supplier had amassed 70,000 customers just one year after launching.
 Its prices consistently rank as some of the cheapest on the market and it receives sold reviews online, although it has run into a few problems with Ofgem, the UK energy regulator (we discuss this more in the News section below).

 - 2012 — Avro Energy is created in the West Midlands by Jake Brown.